fardin-khan-nur/Google-Drive-View-Only-PDF-Downloader-Script/README.md

 - Go to the **Console** tab

 > ⚠️ **In Console:**
-> Type <span style="color:red">allow pasting</span> and press ENTER, if you are using Chrome and cannot paste any code directly in the console tab,:
+> Type <p>allow pasting</p> and press ENTER, if you are using Chrome and cannot paste any code directly in the console tab,:
 > Copy and paste script below on console tab,
 ```js